Interactive exhibit at Science Centre Singapore with colorful displays and visitors exploring.

 Accessibility Features

-The Science Centre is designed to be wheelchair accessible for all visitors.
-In addition, sensory bags are available for guests who may need them—especially families with children on the autism spectrum.
+The Science Centre is wheelchair accessible for all visitors.
+Sensory bags are available upon request, particularly beneficial for families with children on the autism spectrum.

 Items Prohibited